 Skip to main content Skip to footer

-The Health and Safety (Display Screen Equipment) Regulations 1992 (as amended 2002) [1,2] place specific duties on employers with regard to staff who use display screen equipment (also known as visual display units [VDUs]).
+The Health and Safety (Display Screen Equipment) Regulations 1992 [1] (as amended 2002) [2] place specific duties on employers with regard to staff who use display screen equipment (DSE).

-Employees are classed as VDU users if they habitually use a VDU for continuous or near-continuous spells of an hour or more at a time and use it in this way more or less daily [2].
+Employees are classed as DSE users if they habitually use a DSE for continuous spells of an hour or more at a time and use it daily [3].
 Employers have specific obligations to ensure users’ well-being and that the requirements set out in the Regulations are met.
 The Regulations also apply to laptops and other portable computers; therefore, habitual users of portable computers should also be trained on how to minimise risks.

 To comply with Regulations, which cover screens, keyboards, desks, chairs, the work environment and software:

-Decide which staff members are covered by the Regulations, i.e. those classed as VDU users.
+Decide which staff members are covered by the Regulations, i.e. those classed as DSE users.

-Provide users with information on Working with VDUs and arrange training for them, and any member of staff who will act as a workstation assessor, on how to set up a workstation and use display screen equipment.
+Provide users with information on Working with display screen equipment (DSE) and arrange training for them, and any member of staff who will act as a workstation assessor, on how to set up a workstation and use display screen equipment.

 Ensure risk assessment of the workstation and environment (e.g. chair, desk, equipment, lighting and surrounding space) and the job being done is carried out, and that problems are corrected.
 Encourage users to be involved in the risk assessment of their workstations (see Display Screen Equipment Assessment template).